-Thank you for the opportunity to provide feedback on Maryland's Waiver Amendment Request.
+Thank you for the opportunity to provide feedback on Maryland's State Innovation Waiver Amendment Request.

 The undersigned organizations represent millions of individuals facing serious, acute and chronic health conditions.
 We have a unique perspective on what individuals and families need to prevent disease, cure illness and manage chronic health conditions.
 The diversity of our organizations and the populations we serve enable us to draw upon a wealth of knowledge and expertise that is an invaluable resource regarding any decisions affecting the Affordable Care Act, the marketplace, and the people that they serve.
-We urge the state to make the best use of the recommendations, knowledge and experience our organizations offer here.
+We urge the Department of the Treasury and the Department of Health and Human Services (the Departments) to make the best use of the recommendations, knowledge and experience our organizations offer here.

 Our organizations are committed to ensuring that Maryland's healthcare programs provide quality and affordable healthcare coverage.
 We believe that Maryland's proposal to use a Section 1332 waiver to allow all Marylanders, regardless of immigration status, to enroll in marketplace coverage will advance these objectives.
-Once implemented, this waiver amendment is expected to provide access to comprehensive marketplace coverage to thousands of Marylanders while satisfying the federal guardrail protections governing waivers.
+Once implemented, this waiver amendment is expected to provide access to comprehensive marketplace coverage to thousands of Marylanders while satisfying the federal guardrail protections governing waivers, and we urge the Departments to approve this request.